 - Hayden, I. (2017) Evaluation of the effectiveness of blended learning using Moodle with first-year undergraduate students.
 GMIT Research-Journal, Vol. 3.
 Galway-Mayo Institute of Technology.

-- Ruby, M. (Forthcoming) Not all managers are managerial: A self-evaluation of women middle manager's experiences in a UK university.
+- Ruby, M. (2018) Not all managers are managerial: A self-evaluation of women middle manager's experiences in a UK university.
 Higher Education Policy.

 - Said, A. (2018) Vocational teaching-learning through the eyes of undergraduate vocational students in Malta: A qualitative exploratory study.
 International Journal for Research in Vocational Education and Training (IJRVET) Vol. 5 (1), 42-63.

 - Shaw, R. (2018) Professionalising teaching in HE: The impact of an institutional fellowship scheme in the UK Higher Education Research and Development.
 Vol. 37 (1), 145-157

 - Teviotdale, W. et al. (2017) Group work and undergraduate accounting students: a Bourdieusian analysis.
 Research in Post Compulsory Education.
 Vol. 22 (3), 334-354.

 - Tyrer, C. (2019) Beyond social chit chat?
 Analysing the social practice of a mobile messaging service on a higher education teacher development course.
 International Journal of Educational Technology in Higher Education, Vol. 16 (13).